|Posted by [email protected] on November 9, 2016 at 8:35 PM||comments (0)|

-Avoid giving away too many advance review copies free of charge (ARCS) in exchange for a review, because readers are beginning to dislike these reviews too, even when you've received them from strangers.
+Avoid giving away too many advance review copies free of charge (ARCS) in exchange for a review, because readers are beginning to dislike these reviews too, even when received from strangers.

 One of the reasons is the growing number of smaller publishers whose authors write glowing reviews for each other's books!
-I could point you to one really bad example--I just know that whenever a certain publishing house launches a new book, it will reach the launch date with at least a dozen five-star reviews already in place--plus editorial reviews from the same people, all written up large and bold--from all the other authors on its author list, making me want to cry boo, fraud!
+I could point you to one really bad example--I just know that whenever a certain publishing house launches a new book, it will reach the launch date with at least a dozen five-star reviews already in place--plus editorial reviews from the same people, all written up large and bold--from all the other authors on its author list.
+Aagh!
+That's so not nice to see.

 THEY LOVE ME...
 THEY HATE ME....
 POLARISING REVIEWS

-Organically-accruing reviews that polarise--with many five-star, more than a few one- or two-star--are not a bad thing.
+Organically-accruing reviews that polarise--with some five- or four-star, more than a few one- or two-star--are not a bad thing.
 Don't let the baddies get to you.

 Well, because it is a sign your book evokes a love it or hate it response.
 Some of the best-selling books of all time did exactly the same.
 I always was of the view that I'd be happier to see polarisation of reviews and opinions than a flatline response.
 All good, or all bad, is boring.
-It means people just don't disagree enough, so they also don't feel it.
-If you want to see polarising reviews that propelled a book's sales, check out A Girl is a Half-Formed Thing, as one example.
+People don't disagree enough, so they also don't feel it.
+To see polarity that propelled sales, check out A Girl is a Half-Formed Thing.

-Polarising reviews are excellent for generating buzz and sales.
-Human beings are emotion-led; it's a great achievement to have written a book evoking a strong response in both directions, and one-star reviews within a polarity scenario does not indicate you wrote a flop.
+Polarising reviews are excellent for generating buzz.
+Humans are emotion-led; it's a great achievement to have written a book evoking a strong response in both directions, and one-star reviews within a polarity scenario does not indicate you wrote a flop.

 Polarity means you got readers thinking and feeling.
 If someone is sad, angry, uplifted or unsure, these are all emotional responses.
-You made them feel.
-Many readers buy on the strength of polarity, or feel so intrigued by the content of negative reviews, they just have to see for themselves.
+You made them feel something.
+Many readers buy on the strength of polarity, or feel so intrigued by the content of negative reviews, they have to see for themselves.

 BE CAUTIOUS ...
 FRIEND, OR FOE?